dartmouth-cs98/hack-a-thing-1-moranstake98/README.md

 # Resources We Drew On

 Firebase documentation, React documentation, StackOverflow for specific issues or method functionalities.
+Looked back at Lab 3 of CS52 when Firebase was being weird, but most of weirdness was linked to authentication which we hadn't done.